Mediterranean Pasta

 Instructions

-- COOK PASTA: Add pasta to boiling salted water and cook until desired consistency according to package directions.
-Drain, reserving 1/2 cup pasta liquid.
+- COOK SPAGHETTI: Bring a large pot of salted, cold water to a boil.
+Cook spaghetti according to the package instructions until al dente or the consistency you like.
+Drain, reserving 1/2 cup/118 ml pasta liquid.
 Put pasta back in pot and cover to keep warm.

-- MAKE SAUCE: While pasta is cooking, In a medium skillet or sauce pan, heat oil to medium high, add red pepper and green onions.
+- MAKE SAUCE: While pasta is cooking, in a medium skillet or sauce pan, heat oil to medium high heat, add red pepper and green onions.
 Saute for 2 minutes.
-Add olives, basil, tomatoes, garlic, salt, chili flakes and lemon juice - saute for 4-5 more minutes.
+Add olives, basil, tomatoes, garlic, salt, chili flakes and lemon juice – saute for 4-5 more minutes.
 If tomatoes are very watery, cook an extra 1-2 minutes.
-Add spinach and basil, stirring just until wilted.
+Add spinach and basil, stirring just until wilted, about 1 minute.

 - COMBINE PASTA AND SAUCE: Add pasta to sauce and mix well, incorporating a bit of pasta liquid at a time to moisten if needed (i.e. if pasta is too dry).
 Taste and adjust seasonings.
-Sprinkle Parmesan on the pasta or serve separately as garnish.
-Alternatively, add roasted shrimp or grilled chicken pieces if desired.
+Garnish with optional suggestions listed in the ingredients.
+Alternatively, add tofu, roasted shrimp or grilled chicken pieces if desired.